cortexproject/cortex/docs/configuration/config-file-reference.md

   # The configstore_config configures the config database storing rules and
   # alerts, and is used by the Cortex alertmanager.
-  # The CLI flags prefix for this block config is: ruler
+  # The CLI flags prefix for this block config is: ruler.
   [configdb: <configstore_config>]

   azure: